-TransSOL is a transnational research project dedicated to providing systematic and practice-related knowledge about European solidarity at times of crisis.
-It brings together researchers and civil society practitioners from eight European countries—Denmark, France, Germany, Greece, Italy, Poland, Switzerland and the United Kingdom.
-The project started in June 2015 and will run until May 2018.
+TransSOL was a transnational research project dedicated to providing systematic and practice-related knowledge about European solidarity at times of crisis.
+It brought together researchers and civil society practitioners from eight European countries—Denmark, France, Germany, Greece, Italy, Poland, Switzerland and the United Kingdom.
+The project started in June 2015 and ran until May 2018.

 Out now: Our Special Issue in American Behavioral Scientist!